-This policy applies to the head teacher and to all qualified teachers employed at Walter Infant School except those on contracts of less than one term and those undergoing induction (i.e., NQTs) or teachers on capability procedures.
+This policy applies to the head teacher and to all qualified teachers employed at Walter Infant School and Nursery, except those on contracts of less than one term and those undergoing induction (i.e., ECTs) or teachers on capability procedures.

-Appraisal at Walter Infant School will be a supportive and developmental process designed to ensure that all teachers have the skills and support they need to carry out their role effectively.
+Performance Management at Walter Infant School and Nursery will be a supportive and developmental process designed to ensure that all teachers have the skills and support they need to carry out their role effectively.
 It will help to ensure that teachers are able to continue to improve their professional practice and to develop as teachers.

-THE PERFORMANCE MANAGEMENT CYCLE
+THE PERFORMANCE MANAGEMENT PERIOD

-The Performance Management Cycle will run for 12 months, normally from September to September.
+The Performance Management period will run for 12 months, normally from September to September.